 Fragrance oils and essential oils are not interchangeable in candles.
 Most candle fragrance oils are designed for stronger, more consistent throw in wax, while essential oils are usually more limited by volatility, cost, and safe usage rates.

 That difference matters here because many readers first understand fragrance oils by contrasting them with essential oils.
-For the full comparison, use essential oils vs fragrance oils for candles or can you use essential oils in candles?.
+For the full comparison, use essential oils vs fragrance oils for candles.

 This quick comparison shows where each option usually fits: